 I had to leave a bit early to head to Salon A where my own talk was due to take place.
 I presented as part of the SEO Tech Masters session alongside Dave Rohrer and Michael Gray.
-My talk was about crawl optimisation, and it seemed to be received pretty well – I got lots of positive feedback on Twitter and the slides were popular on Slideshare:
+My talk was about crawl optimisation, and it seemed to be received pretty well – I got lots of positive feedback on Twitter,

 After my talk we had a lunchbreak, and then I headed to Salon I where I was part of a live site review session with Russ Jones, Kevin Lee, and Derrick Wheeler.
 We reviewed a handful of websites for SEO performance, and I have to say there were a few sites that I couldn’t help but raise an eyebrow at.